Advertise Here

 Tuesday, February 12th, 2008

 The Logic of Life, Tim Harford: Harford uses rationality to explain everything from the Cold War to increased divorce rates.
 If you read many economics blogs, you will undoubtedly be familiar with some of the academic work he references.
-Nevertheless, what the book lacks in novelty is more than compensated by Harford’s […]
+Nevertheless, what the book lacks in novelty is more than compensated by Harford’s articulate writing.
+And, […]

 The Insufficiency of Efficiency